AnshikaPandita/DS-Projects/README.md

 Event Completion: Successfully completed events are archived for reference and auditing purposes.
 Customer Ratings: Users can assign ratings to events, providing valuable feedback for continuous improvement.
 Data Structures Used:
-The project utilizes several data structures, including HashMap, ArrayList, and linked lists, for efficient data organization and manipulation.
-HashMap is employed to manage customer and event details, while ArrayList is used to store payment amounts and event ratings.
+The project utilizes several data structures, including  ArrayList, and linked lists, for efficient data organization and manipulation.
+H ArrayList is used to store payment amounts and event ratings.
 Linked lists facilitate queue management for upcoming events and event completion.

 Purpose:
 The Event Management System - Picture Perfect demonstrates proficiency in Java programming and data structure utilization, showcasing the practical implementation of software development principles in event planning and management.
 The project offers a user-friendly interface for event professionals, simplifying event coordination and enhancing customer satisfaction.